Warren Zevon: Cancer and The Wind

 In interviews, Zevon described a lifelong phobia of doctors and said he seldom consulted one.
 He had started working out, and he looked physically fit.
 Shortly before playing at the Edmonton Folk Music Festival in 2002, he started feeling dizzy and developed a chronic cough.
 After a period of suffering with pain and shortness of breath, Zevon was encouraged by his dentist to see a physician; he was diagnosed with pleural mesothelioma, a cancer (usually caused by exposure to asbestos) that affects the pleura, a thin membrane around the lungs and chest lining.
 Zevon was deeply shaken by the news and began drinking again after 17 years of sobriety.

 Although Zevon never revealed where he may have been exposed to asbestos, his son Jordan suggests that it came from Zevon's childhood, playing in the attic of his father's carpet store in Arizona.
 Refusing treatments he believed might incapacitate him, Zevon instead began recording his final album, The Wind, which includes performances by close friends including Springsteen, Browne, Lindley, Thornton, Yoakam, Timothy B. Schmit, Don Henley, Joe Walsh, Emmylou Harris and Tom Petty.
+The album was released on August 26, 2003, and Zevon was able to see his album debut at number 12 on the Billboard Top 200.
 At the request of VH1, documentarian Nick Read was given access to the sessions and made the television film Inside Out: Warren Zevon.